-The Tule Elk are one of the main animals in the park and in the North section there is a whole preserve dedicated to seeing them.
+Tule Elk are one of the main animals in the park and in the north section there is a whole preserve dedicated to them.
 The hike to Tomales Point is the best chance you have to see these massive creatures.

 The Point Reyes Lighthouse, out on the end of the point, is one of the most pristine and beautiful lighthouses along the California coast.
 It is only open on the weekends, but you can view it from the main viewpoint during the days it isn’t open.
-It is worth the visit just to see it alone, but I would recommend planning for when it is open so you can walk down the crazy stairs and get the full experience.
+It is worth the visit to the park just to see the lighthouse, but I would recommend planning for when it is open, so you can walk down the crazy stairs and get the full experience.

-With so much area to explore in Point Reyes and only a couple main roads, you pretty much have to get out on a trail to see it all.
-I have had a chance to do some of the main hikes in the area and you can see my favorites below.
-The above short hike to the lighthouse is also a great one as well.
+With so much area to explore in Point Reyes and only a couple of main roads, you pretty much have to get out on a trail to see it all.
+I have had a chance to do some of the top hikes in the area, and you can see my favorites below.
+The above short walk to the lighthouse is also a great one as well.